p-hzamora/FluentValidation/docs/custom-validators.md

 For these examples, we'll imagine a scenario where you want to create a reusable validator that will ensure a List object contains fewer than 10 items.

 ## Predicate Validator
-The simplest way to implement a custom validator is by using the `Must` method, which internally uses the `PredicateValidator`.
+The simplest way to implement a custom validator is by using the `must` method, which internally uses the `PredicateValidator`.

 Imagine we have the following class:
 ```csharp